‘Days Of Our Lives’ Spoilers: Things Turn Dark For Sonny, Abby Sneaks Around

 According to a report by Soap Hub, Sonny Kiriakis (Freddie Smith) will be shocked when Leo (Greg Rikaart) tells him that he will completely drop the sexual harassment lawsuit against him if he agrees to marry him.
 Things will get heated between the two men, and things will eventually get out of hand.
 When the altercation turns physical, Sonny will end up with Leo’s blood on his hands and a dead body to dispose of.

-It looks like Sonny will call his former husband, Will Horton (Chandler Massey) to help him figure out what to do.
+However, it looks like Sonny will have his former husband, Will Horton (Chandler Massey) to help him figure out what to do.
 The two men will then roll up Leo’s body in the Kiriakis rug and dispose of it.
 The whole situation could also play into Will’s memories coming back.
 However, the guys will now be under major stress as they try to get away with the shocking crime.

-Meanwhile, Days of our Lives fans will watch was Abigail Deveraux DiMera (Marci Miller) continues to hide the fact that she is pregnant.
+Meanwhile, Days of our Lives fans will watch as Abigail Deveraux DiMera (Marci Miller) continues to hide the fact that she is pregnant.
 Abby will try to find out which one of the DiMera brothers fathered her unborn child, and she’ll try to do so without anyone finding out about it.

 In the latest #DAYS, it's official: Abigail is pregnant!https://t.co/ZsCmioRrzb pic.twitter.com/3jQS7c0PMD